julzaza/wildwitchherbs/_posts/2025-09-23-charms-vlach-healers.md

 Ethnographer Tihomir Đorđević noted that villagers believed the knots acted as “locks” that malevolent forces could not untie.

+Check out what **[Herbs Witches Across the World Use as Ancient Shields for Protection( /world-magic-for-protection/)**.

 ### Gifts to the Forest Spirits
 The Vlachs speak of **šumske majke—forest mothers—ancient feminine beings** who guard springs and medicinal plants.